eralpship/web-dev-workshop/docs/fetch-data.md

 }
 ```

-Open `localhost:8000` then click on any city.
+Open `localhost:8000` then click on a city.
 All of the cities should load and show weather conditions.
+Why is that?

 ![all cities loaded](assets/all-cities-loaded-together.png)

-The reason why all of them loaded even though we clicked one is that all the `onClick` callbacks of all the cities are handled by single `handleOnForecastCityClicked` handler function.
-And `reload()` calls of helsinki, london and melbourne are fired all at once.
+The reason why all of them loaded even though we clicked a single city, is that all the `onClick` callbacks of all the cities are handled by a single `handleOnForecastCityClicked` handler function.
+Therefore, `reload()` calls of Helsinki, London and Melbourne are fired all at once.

-We will fix it properly later but for now as a temporary fix we can only trigger loading of the clicked city.
+We will fix this properly later but for now, let's only trigger loading of the clicked city.

 ```diff
   const handleOnForecastCityClicked = (city: string) => {